jsincorporated/tp/docs/UserGuide.md

 ### Basic Features

-At this point, you should be ready to explore the commands you can use in uNivUSal.
-This section will provide you with the basic commands in uNivUSal.
+At this point, you should be ready to explore the commands you can use in **uNivUSal**.
+This section will provide you with the basic commands to get you started using **uNivUSal**.

 #### a.
 Adding a person: `add`

-Adds a person to uNivUSal.
+Adds a person to **uNivUSal**.

 Format: `add o/OCCUPATION n/NAME [p/PHONE_NUMBER] [e/EMAIL] [tut/TUTORIAL] [a/ADDRESS] [t/TAG]…​`